Now Reading

 Major investments are necessary: the parent company takes over

 When the Swatch Group under Hayek Senior took over the company in 2000, considerable investment was nevertheless required.
 The manufacture building was gigantic and had to be renovated.
-From July 2002 to August 2003, under the project management of Hayek Engineering, the never really completed mass production facility of the GDR was transformed into a very spacious, light-flooded manufacture.
+From July 2002 to August 2003, under the project management of Hayek Engineering, the never really completed series production facility of the GDR was transformed into a very spacious, light-flooded manufacture.
 Almost unthinkable today, the conversion was carried out while production continued.

 Opening of boutiques around the world